Real Solutions, Not An End to Asylum

 • The New York Immigration Coalition: Welcoming New York Campaign

 This moment calls for a robust, coordinated response from the Federal level down to the local level – one that will meet basic needs, but that will also help rebuild the welcoming system for asylum-seekers and refugees gutted during the Trump administration.
-READ MORE
+(2023) READ MORE

 • American Immigration Lawyers Association: Policy Brief: What Does a Secure Border Look Like?

 To ensure lasting and meaningful change at the border, border security reforms must happen in tandem with other improvements to the immigration system.
 AILA offers recommendations for efficient, fair border processing, and managing migration.
-READ MORE
+(May 2023) READ MORE

 • Embraced Trump-era policies blocking access to asylum

-• Proposed new asylum bans
+• Imposed new asylum bans

 • Sent families back to danger